jhnwllr/image-data/README.md

 ## Here I have images broken down by class, basisofrecord, and license

-At a lower taxonomic level we see that **flowering plants (magnoliopsida, liliopsida)** have many images.
+At a lower taxonomic level we see that **flowering plants (magnoliopsida, liliopsida)** have many many images.
+Many are probably "herbarium sheets" (preserved specimens), but there are still millions of human observations.
+Again howevers **commercial use** might be difficult for many groups...

-Also we notice that many groups have thousands of images.

-Again **commercial use** might be difficult for many groups...

 ![](https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/classBORBarplot.png)